JeremyPace/ProjectLaser/README.md

 Laser is a framework mainly for java, to make applications look more clean aand fresh.
 As for how to use it, first, go to your project's directory and insert the Laser repository.
-Then you can go to main.java and change the settings. the first on you want to change is the
+Then you can go to main.java and change the settings. the first on you want to change is the inProject boolean.
+As you can see the default will be false. set it to true for the framework to run properly.